IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

 | text-monolingual | -- | de | OpenSubtitles with subtitle breaks | v2018-apptek | superset of parallel data, with subtitle breaks and document meta-info on genre, automatically predicted line breaks |
 | text-monolingual | -- | es | OpenSubtitles with subtitle breaks | v2018-apptek | superset of parallel data, with subtitle breaks and document meta-info on genre, automatically predicted line breaks |

+Note: this list is identical to the one available in the subtitle task.
+Some training data are specific for the subtitling task inclusing subtitle boundaries (<eob> and <eol>).

 ## Submission Guidelines